materials

 Method #1/Dip Tarnish Remover

--Start by cleaning jewelry with warm water and a mild soap to remove dirt and oils.
-An old toothbrush can be great to get into nooks and crevices.
+-Start by cleaning the jewelry.
+Use an old toothbrush with warm water and a mild soap to remove dirt and oils.
+(Note, an electronic toothbrush can be great to get into nooks and crevices.)
 Rinse-off soap.
-Or let silver piece sit in rubbing alcohol for a few moments, dry-off, rinse and dry-off again.
+Or clean with alcohol, let silver piece sit in rubbing alcohol for a few moments, dry-off, rinse and dry-off again.
 It's important to clean the silver surface so that the dip can work.

 -Using tweezers (if you have them), dip your piece in a liquid tarnish remover such as Hagerty Instant Silver Dip or Goddard's Silver Dip.